Optimize Building Operations

 Photosensors are a great way to reap the benefits of daylighting by automatically turning off mechanical lights when natural light levels are sufficient.
 Photosensors are most effective when rows of light near windows can be turned off as a group and should be re-tuned each year.

-- Vacancy sensors turn lights off when you leave the room, but must be physically turned on when you enter - an energy-savings strategy because it may not always be necessary to turn on the lights when you enter a room, especially if there is sufficient daylight.
+Vacancy sensors: these turn lights off when you leave the room, but must be physically turned on when you enter - an energy-savings strategy because it may not always be necessary to turn on the lights when you enter a room, especially if there is sufficient daylight.

 - Consider ultrasonic technologies in offices where movement is minor.
 These sensors detect small movements, such as keyboard typing.

-- Consider installing occupancy sensors in stairwells, with each floor triggering the floor above and below.
-Non-occupancy should never be fully off but can be set at a dimmed level when there is no occupancy.
+- Consider installing sensors in stairwells, with each floor triggering the floor above and below.
+These should never be 100% dark (as stairwells are typically required exit paths) but can be set at a dimmed level when there is no occupancy.

 - Use a lamp recycling program to reduce mercury (from CFLs) in landfills.